qdouble/angular-webpack-starter/README.md

 Use `npm start` for dev server.
 Default dev port is `3000`.

+Use `npm run start:hmr` to run dev server with in HMR mode.

 Use `npm run server:prod` for production server and production watch.
 Default production port is `8088`.

-Use `npm run prod:build` for production build.
+Use `npm run build` for production build.

 Use `npm run universal` to run production build in Universal.
 Default universal port is `8000`.